TySamurai97/markdown-cv/index.md

 `10 June 2019`
 <br>
 `– present`
+<br>- Currently working on BTI (Banking Trading Indicator) reconciliation system, where I am involved in test driven development of Spring boot based REST API and Teradata based dabase object development.
+<br>- Worked on VaR (Value at Risk) backtesting application which involves ETL workflows, stored procedures autosys scripts.
 <br>- Developed and enhanced VOLCKER, a financial data processing and reporting
 project required by the compliance department.
-<br>- Implemented factor adjustment in adjustment service which is based on Scala futures and validations, also performed behaviour driven testing with Cucumber.
+<br>- Implemented factor adjustment in adjustment service which is based on JAVA spring.
 <br>- Enhanced the trade signoff desktop application called 3RS based on .net framework.
 <br>- Developed multiple ETL workflows for processing and reporting of financial data warehouse with the help of Python and SQL.
 <br>- Scripted python processes for Automation of complex trading calculations performed by financial controllers.